 Jamieson's spending meant she was made a "Crown casino VIP Slots member".
 The claim said that Jamieson "must have appeared to Crown to be a person of ordinary circumstances and means" and the casino operator "failed to make any inquiry into Jamieson's employment or financial situation".
 Victoria's Gambling Regulation Act 2003 says: "If money is stolen or embezzled and paid to a person as or on account of a wager or bet, the person from whom it was stolen or embezzled may recover it, or a sum not exceeding its amount, in a court of competent jurisdiction from the person to whom it was paid".

 Why the hell should any business, casino or otherwise, be responsible for enquiring as to where people get their money?
 It is simply none of their business, whether the venue is a casino, milk bar or supermarket.
-Imagine if a person went to a Mercedes showroom and asked to purchase a new vehicle costing $200,000.
+Imagine if a person went to a Mercedes showroom and asked to purchase a new S-Series costing $200,000.
 Does anybody in their right mind imagine that the Mercedes dealer would interrogate this potential client as to where he got the money?
 Of course not.
+The potential client would be well within his rights to tell the dealer to mind his own bloody business - and go elsewhere to buy his new car.

 Permanently blind and disfigured from the mauling, Nash was led into the hearing by her daughter, 22-year-old Briana Nash.
 "I'm hoping I can have a lawsuit that will allow me the means to pay my medical bills and allow me the chance to live a comfortable life," said Nash, speaking slowly during her testimony.
 "Just as importantly, I want to make sure that what happens to myself never happens to anyone else again."

 This is yet another case of a person trying to sue the wrong party.
 The injuries suffered by Nash are horrendous, but the chimpanzee was a pet owned by her employer, who was responsible for the acts of this animal.
-Nash should be suing her, not the government.
+Nash should have sued her, not the government.
 In any case, any person who decides to have a jungle animal for a pet is crazy.
-There is an issue of personal responsibility of the chimp's owner to safeguard others from any danger posed by the animal, so again, the chimp's owner is liable for the injuries suffered by Nash.
+There is an issue of personal responsibility of the chimp's owner to safeguard others from any danger posed by the animal, so again, the chimp's owner was liable for the injuries suffered by Nash.

 A self-proclaimed online dating rube from New York slapped online dating site OkCupid with a lawsuit after a man he met on the singles site swindled him out of more than $70,000.
 Hopeless romantic Michael Picciano blamed OkCupid and its parent company, IAC, for failing to conduct even minimal screening of its subscribers and therefore deceptively creating the impression that their dating service was safe, when in fact it was a trap for the unwary, he claimed in his Manhattan civil suit.